AkashaRojee/AkashaRojee/README.md

 ![](./gh-banner.gif)

-:computer: Working mainly with JavaScript, React and Redux
+:computer: Currently working with JavaScript, React and Redux

 :ghost: Tinkering with Node.js, npm and Jekyll